aaryan9o9/File-Storage-Service/README.md

 - A security group allowing SSH (22) and app traffic (8080)
 - MySQL (MariaDB) installed and initialized automatically on instance launch

 The Spring Boot app is packaged as a JAR, transferred to the instance via `scp`, and run in the background with `nohup` so it stays up after the SSH session ends.
+This was successfully deployed and tested live on EC2 during development.

 ## Security notes